kotonepm/cse15l-lab-reports/lab3.md

 <br>
 Output: ```written_2/travel_guides/berlitz1/HandRHawaii.txt```
 <br>
-<br>**Explanation:** By using the find command in bash, we can find files or all files that have the same name.
+<br>**Explanation:** By adding a file name after the find command in bash, we can find files or all files that have the same name.
 For example, in the first input and output, I wanted to find all files that had "ch1.txt" , which returned multiple file, and in the second input and output, because only one file had "HandRHawaii.txt" in it only one file returned.

 **Use 2:** Search a file with pattern.
 <br>